 So even though we want to make great strides with our 2014 goals, take heart, and apply “Just for Today---TODAY!” instead of “Just for the Whole Year.”
 Try reading this each day and watch what happens; then let me know.
 It won’t cost you a red nickel, but your rewards will be great!

 JUST FOR TODAY

-Just for today I will be unafraid.
-Especially I will not be afraid to enjoy what is beautiful, and to believe that as I give to the world, so the world will give to me.
+Just for today, I will be unafraid.
+I will not be afraid to enjoy what is beautiful and believe that as I give to the world, so the world will give me.

 A Prayer of Saint Francis of Assisi

 Lord, make me an instrument of your peace.
 Where there is hatred, let me sow love; where there is injury, pardon; where there is doubt, faith; where there is despair, hope; where there is darkness, light, and where there is sadness, joy.
 O Divine Master, grant that I may not so much seek to be consoled, as to console; to be understood, as to understand; to be loved, as to love; for it is in pardoning that we are pardoned.
 And it is in dying that we are born to eternal life.
 AMEN

 Martha Wild King, M. Ed., Author

 The Frugal Catholic: Learn to live on less to give and save more.